-Problem 1: Calculate the change in internal energy of the working fluid stating whether it is a gain or loss when in an internal combustion engine, the heat rejected to the cooling water during the compression stroke is 50 KJ/kg and the work input is 100 KJ/kg.
+Problem 1: Calculate the difference in the internal energy of the working fluid stating whether it is a loss or gain in an internal combustion engine, the heat rejected to the cooling water during the compression stroke is 80 KJ/kg and the work input is 200 KJ/kg.

 Using the formula,

 Q = ΔU – W

 Therefore, the increases in internal energy ΔU = 120 KJ/kg.

 To know more examples and practice questions on Internal Energy Formula, please visit Byju’s.com